 - Product Bundle Pricing Strategy

 The market-oriented pricing strategy entails setting price points based on consumer goods market factors.
 For example, Unilever uses competitors’ pricing to determine the most appropriate prices.
-On the other hand, the premium pricing strategy involves prices that are higher than competitors’.
-For instance, for products like Dove, Unilever applies moderately high prices that correspond to the premium quality of the brand.
+On the other hand, the premium pricing strategy involves prices that are higher than competitors’ prices.
+For instance, for Dove products, Unilever applies higher prices that correspond to the premium quality of the brand.
 Also, the company occasionally offers products in bundles set at discounted prices.
-This section of Unilever’s marketing mix shows a mixture of strategies that suit the variations in the company’s consumer goods and target markets.
+This section of Unilever’s marketing mix shows a mixture of pricing strategies that suit the diversity of the company’s consumer goods and target markets.

 References